Isaiah Stewart NBA Preview vs. the Nets

 Isaiah Stewart Insights vs. the Nets

-- Stewart is responsible for attempting 8.6% of his team's field goal attempts this season with 8.2 per game.
+- Stewart is responsible for taking 8.7% of his team's field goal attempts this season with 8.2 per game.

-- The Nets are the 19th-best defensive squad in the NBA, giving up 115.5 points per game.
+- On defense, the Nets have allowed 115.5 points per contest, which is 19th-best in the league.

-- The Nets are the 21st-ranked squad in the NBA, giving up 44.5 rebounds per game.
+- Conceding 44.2 rebounds per game, the Nets are the 21st-ranked squad in the league.

-- Giving up 13.6 made 3-pointers per game, the Nets are the 20th-ranked squad in the league.
+- Allowing 13.7 made 3-pointers per game, the Nets are the 22nd-ranked team in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!